In most cases, the answer is ‘yes.’ But read on!

 *This site is not affiliated with or endorsed by any government agency.

 ** Most people pay the standard Part B premium.
-If your modified adjusted gross income is above a certain amount, you pay more in premium.
-For more information about this extra charge go to www.medicare.gov.
-Type in ‘Part B’ in the search line.
+If your modified adjusted gross income is above a certain amount, you pay a higher Part B premium.
+For more information go to www.medicare.gov.
+Type in ‘Part B’ in your brower’s search line.

 Similar Posts